Best Bitcoin Wallets in December 2023

 For a long time, I’ve researched and tested multiple Bitcoin wallets and I decided to write this article to give you a clear overview of the best Bitcoin wallets you can use today.
 Needless to say, we’ll talk about both hardware and software wallets, making sure we cover all types of them.

-1. Best Bitcoin Wallets in December 2023
+1. Best Bitcoin Hardware & Software Wallets in April 2024

 Before going deeper into the subject matter, I want to give you a quick disclaimer.
 The Bitcoin wallets you see below are mostly going to be both paid and free offerings.
 Hardware wallets are, of course, paid, while some desktop/mobile wallets can be used for free.